 - Try to clear up the old sessions and then reconnect to the server.

 - At any given time, you should see only one or two users logged in.
-To check if there are multiple instances of SSH running, use the who command.
+To check if there are multiple instances of SSH running, use the following command:

-- If there are more than 2 users logged in, then kill the user processes one by one.
+- If there are more than two users logged in, then kill the user processes one by one.

 - Reconnect to the server using SSH and check for any improvements.

-- Try removing the server-side fingerprint in the clients ~/.ssh/known_hosts and try again.
+- Remove the server-side fingerprint in the clients ~/.ssh/known_hosts and try again.